Who can open a TFSA?

 - you will be allowed to keep your TFSA and you will not be taxed in Canada on any earnings in the account or on withdrawals from it;

-- no TFSA contribution room will accrue for any year throughout which you are a non-resident of Canada.
+- no TFSA contribution room will accrue for any year throughout which you are a non-resident of Canada; and

 You can contribute to a TFSA up to the date that you become a non-resident of Canada.
 The annual TFSA dollar limit is not pro-rated in the year of emigration or immigration.

-If you make a contribution, except for a qualifying transfer or an exempt contribution, while you are a non-resident, you will be subject to a 1% tax for each month the contribution remains in the account.
+If you make a contribution, except for a qualifying transfer or an exempt contribution, while you are a non-resident, you will be subject to a 1% tax for each month the contribution stays in the account.
 You may also be subject to other taxes.
 For more information, see Tax payable on non-resident contributions.

 Forms and publications